What does Your True Story actually do?

 How much time will I need to invest?

-You can expect to spend 90 minutes per interview, and as much time as you like (within reason) reviewing drafts.
+You can expect to spend roughly 90 minutes per interview, and as much time as you like (within reason) reviewing drafts.
 I handle the heavy lifting—writing, organising, editing, and design—so your time stays focused and meaningful.

 What if I already have some writing done?